moclojer/moclojer/docs/run-it-mocker-server.md

 CONFIG=moclojer.yml clojure -X:run
 ```

+> moclojer uses `XDG_CONFIG_HOME` to fetch the default moclojer configuration file, if you want to set a different directory you must use the `-c` or `CONFIG` environment variable

 ### Binary

 You don’t have the binary file yet?
 [Download it here](https://github.com/avelino/moclojer/releases/latest).
 The moclojer is distributed as follows: